 - Pumpkin butter is usually available in most stores, but if you can't find it, feel free to substitute pumpkin pie filling instead.
 It has a similar flavor and consistency.

 Serve stuffed french toast with butter, maple syrup and powdered sugar as shown above.
 Or, add a dollop of homemade whipped cream and pecan crumbles on top for an over-the-top experience!
+It's a great recipe for Christmas morning or Mother's Day brunch!

-This french toast recipe is almost like a dessert, so ice cream would be a great addition if you're eating it as a sweet treat.
+This brioche french toast recipe is almost like a dessert, so ice cream would be a great addition if you're eating it as a sweet treat.

 - Pumpkin Spice Flip Cake